JesseTNRoberts/Old-Blog/_posts/2023-2-14-ICCC-Ideas.md

 ### Using KL divergence of the context to measure surprise given a word
 Perplexity suggests that the word, given the context, is surprising.
 This is a value that is specifically calculable for CLM.
 On the other hand, the KL-divergence of the context given the word (away from either a mask or a baseline word) suggests that the context, given the word, is surprising.
 Further, this is a value that is specifically calculable for MLM.

+Another interpretation of the KL divergence used in this way is the context relevant information stored in a particular word.
+If a particular word affects a large change in context relevant information, it suggests that the language model does not "understand" the phrase as a whole.
+So, a phrase of words which are each somewhat perplexing but with no one word dominating the context may be pleasing aesthetically.

 This is actionable and could potentially be a measure of textual reward based on the surprised but expected notion.

 ### Better than expected reward as a framework for aesthetic reward